Chapter 6: modern Vulkan

 Update-after-bind

-With the descriptor indexing feature active, we can update bound descriptors (we can even update different descriptors from different threads; also, the GPU driver can only make weaker assumptions for optimizations, but the flexibility gains can easily make up for that).
+With the descriptor indexing feature active, we can update bound descriptors (we can even update different ones from different threads).
 We must activate some flags for each descriptor set layout whose contents we want to update that way: a VK_DESCRIPTOR_SET_LAYOUT_CREATE_UPDATE_AFTER_BIND_POOL_BIT, via the VkDescriptorSetLayoutCreateInfo's flags field, and a VK_DESCRIPTOR_BINDING_UPDATE_AFTER_BIND_BIT (which guarantees that the implementation observes descriptor updates: the most recent version at submission time is used) via a VkDescriptorSetLayoutBindingFlagsCreateInfo structure that we provide through VkDescriptorSetLayoutCreateInfo's pNext field; we provide one such structure per binding in our layout.
 Some more related flags are available:

 Similarly, we must create the descriptor pool with the VK_DESCRIPTOR_POOL_CREATE_UPDATE_AFTER_BIND_BIT flag (via VkDescriptorPoolCreateInfo's flag field).
 Finally, we perform the actual update in the usual way, i.e., using vkUpdateDescriptorSets.